Patel v. Groupon Inc.

 The settlement agreement provides that class members can continue to redeem their vouchers at the purchase price or, if redemption is not possible, they can recover their money back from a settlement fund.
 Groupon will deposit $535,000 into the settlement fund for eligible claimants; counsel fees of $235,000 and administration fees of $100,000 will be deducted from the fund, leaving about $200,000 for class member claimants.
 Any unclaimed balance will be returned to Groupon.

-The parties have entered into a tentative settlement, which must be approved by the Ontario Superior Court of Justice.
-An English copy of the Notice for Approval of the Proposed Settlement is here, and a French version of the Notice is here.
+The parties have entered into a tentative settlement, which was required to be approved by the Ontario Superior Court of Justice.

 The parties attended before the Court on July 2, 2013, to seek the approval of the proposed settlement of the action.
 The Court advised that it required additional information regarding the basis for the settlement in order to determine whether the settlement was fair and reasonable and should be approved.
 The parties will provide this information to the Court, and the Court will then consider the approval request.